keboola/connection-docs/management/project/export/index.md

 * TOC
 {:toc}

-If, for any reason, you want to terminate your project, use the Data Takeout feature in **Users & Settings** to extract all your project data.
-This feature can also be used in case you decide to leave us.
-We won't be happy about it, but we are never going to prevent you from doing so.

-Using the **Data Takeout** feature, it is possible to export the entire contents of your project.
+Using the **Data Takeout** feature in **Users & Settings**, it is possible to export the entire contents of your project.
-It can come in handy when
+This can come in handy when

-- making a snapshot of your entire project for any purpose,
+- making a snapshot of your entire project for any purpose.
-- terminating the project without loosing any data,
+- [terminating a project](/management/project/delete/) without loosing any data.
-- doing project POCs and keeping them for reference after they have ended, or
+- doing project POCs and keeping them for reference after they have ended.
 - leaving us.

 **Important**: Do not confuse this feature with the project backup.
-Takeout data *cannot* be automatically imported into KBC (recovering a project must be done by KBC Support).
+Takeout data **cannot** be automatically imported into KBC (recovering a project must be done by KBC Support).

 Things to have before you start:

-- Amazon S3 bucket in any region, and
+- Amazon S3 bucket in any region
-- Amazon IAM user's API keys with proper access to the S3 bucket.
+- Amazon IAM user's API keys with proper access to the S3 bucket

 ## Prepare Project
 We strongly recommend that you create a dedicated user with a dedicated bucket to prevent an accidental leak of credentials or your project management.

-If you're familiar with AWS Cloud Formation, the application repository offers a [CF template](https://github.com/keboola/kbc-project-backup/blob/master/aws-cf-template.json) to create all required resources.
+If you are familiar with AWS Cloud Formation, the application repository offers a [CF template](https://github.com/keboola/kbc-project-backup/blob/master/aws-cf-template.json) to create all required resources.

 - **Create an S3 Bucket** following the [Amazon documentation](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
-Name it *keboola-data-takeout*, for example, and choose the region suitable with your Amazon subscription.
+Name it *keboola-data-takeout*, for example, and choose a region compatible with your Amazon subscription.
 If unsure, choose *US Standard (N. Virginia)*.

 - **Create an IAM User** (Identity and Access Management) following the [Amazon documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).